lucaslar/htw-kba-gr7-vocabduel-monorepo/README.md

 ### Database setup

+This application requires a MySQL database running on port `3306` (default port).

 #### First option: Manual setup

 Using a MySQL Server as database, you have to install MySQL from https://dev.mysql.com/downloads/.